Working Drafts

 4:13am

-An elevated train track runs above the street in front of the hotel.
+An elevated track runs above the street in front of the hotel.
 Wide city lanes.
 Tree-lined medians.

 I turn right.